 Answer: Information classification levels indicate the sensitivity level of the information for personnel.
-The U.S. Government uses classifications such as Top Secret, Secret, Classified, and Unclassified.
+The U. S. Government uses classifications such as Top Secret, Secret, Classified and Unclassified.
 Private industry can follow this type of classification hierarchy with classifications such as Confidential, Sensitive, Nonpublic, and Public.
 The names that each entity gives its classification levels are up to each individual entity.
 Classification levels should be descriptive enough so that anyone looking at the information would be able to determine its relative sensitivity level by its classification.

-4. Question: What is meant by documenting any deviation from policy?
+4. Question: What is meant by documenting any deviation or exception from policy?

-Answer: In order to properly determine risk on an ongoing basis, responsible entities need to understand areas where they may not be able to fully meet the requirements of this standard due to technology limitations or other mitigating circumstances.
-By having a separate person or persons responsible to review and approve these deviations provides a set of responsible controls over any inability to fully address the requirements of this standard.
-Furthermore, by reviewing these exceptions, at least annually, ensures that each entity is continually aware of the potential risks to itself and the reliability of the electric grid for which it is responsible.
+Answer: In order to properly determine risk on an ongoing basis, Responsible Entities need to understand areas where they may not be able to fully meet the requirements of this standard due to technology limitations or other mitigating circumstances.
+By having a separate person or persons responsible to review and approve these deviations or exceptions provides a set of responsible controls over any inability to fully address the requirements of this standard.
+Furthermore, by reviewing these deviations or exceptions, at least annually, ensures that each entity is continually aware of the potential risks to itself and the reliability of the electric grid for which it is responsible.
+Where it may be unclear to a compliance auditor whether a compensating control exists to meet the standard, it is recommended that the entity document a questionable deviation or exception in order to be able to ensure compliance to this standard.